skrodahl/NewTon/Docs/ANALYTICS.md

 ## Interface Layout

-The Developer Console opens as a large modal (90% screen width/height) with a three-pane layout:
+The Developer Console opens as a large modal (75% screen width, 90% height) with a three-pane layout:

 ### Left Pane (240px fixed width)
 - **Statistics** - Real-time tournament metrics (clickable for details)